This post contains affiliate links.

 In a separate bowl, stir together the flour, baking soda, and salt.
 Add the flour mixture to the water mixture along with the oil.
 Stir the ingredients until a loose ball forms, and then knead by hand for 5 minutes on a clean surface.
 If you have a bread hook for a standing mixer, you can use this to knead the dough for 3 minutes.

-The dough will be very smooth and feel like elastic when finished kneading.
+The dough will be very smooth and feel elastic when finished kneading.

-A clear glass bowl filled with unrisen bao bun dough
+A bowl with bao bun dough kneaded and smooth.

-Clean out the bowl.
-Lightly grease it, then set the ball of dough inside.
-Cover the bowl with plastic wrap and set it somewhere warm.
+Add the dough, cover the bowl with plastic wrap, and set it somewhere warm.
 Allow the dough to rise until it doubles in size, which should take about 1 hour.

 Roll the dough out to be ¼ inch thick.* Using a cookie cutter or cup, cut 3- to 4-inch circles out of the dough.
 Lightly brush the inside of each circle with oil, and then fold the circle in half (the oil will prevent the bun from gluing itself closed while steaming).
 Flatten and reshape as needed.